 Testosterone, the primary male sex hormone, is crucial in maintaining muscle mass, bone density, mood regulation, and sexual function.
-However, as men age, there is a natural decline in testosterone levels.
-Therefore, It's no wonder that many men worry about low testosterone (Low T), but is low testosterone genetic?
+However, as men age, testosterone levels naturally decline.
+Therefore, it's no wonder that many men worry about low testosterone (Low T).
+But is low testosterone genetic?
 While various factors contribute to low T levels, the influence of genetics remains a subject of growing interest.

 Studies show there is a strong inherited link with serum testosterone, with genetic factors accounting for 40-70% of the variation in testosterone levels in men (Travison et al. 2014) and 65% in women (Hong et al. (2001)